Nanquan (martial art)

 Nanquan refers to a classification of Chinese martial arts that originated in Southern China.
-Guangxi Wang (2012), pg.
-21 & 22, "Nanquan (southern boxing) originates from a hilly, sub-tropical region.
-With Fujian and Guangdong as the center, it is common in the area south of the Yangtze River...
-The Nanquan family took shape in the early-to-mid-Qing Dynasty, from the late seventeenth to late eighteenth century.
-It includes hundreds of sub forms, and these are widely found in Fujian, Guangdong, Hubei, Hunan and Zheijiag, as well as in Taiwan, Hong Kong and Macau."

 The southern styles of Chinese martial arts are characterized by emphasis on "short hitting" and specific arm movements, predominantly in southern styles such as Hung Kuen, Choi Lei Fut, Hak Fu Mun, Wuzuquan, Wing Chun, and so on.
-Guangxi Wang (2012), pg.
-22, "Nanquan is characterized by its strict regulation, compact movements and emphasis on lower-body.
-The forceful and quick Nanquan techniques require a balance between rigidity and flexibility, with rapidlychanging arm and hand positions.
-It is fairly unique in this aspect."

-History and development of Southern Kung Fu
+History and development

-During the Ming Dynasty of the 16th century, there were Wokou (Japanese pirates) active on the coast of China.
+During the Ming dynasty of the 16th century, there were Wokou (Japanese pirates) active on the coast of China.
 At one point, Generals Qi Jiguang and Yu Dayou were stationed in Fuqing and Putian in the Central Fujian.
 The local monks in those areas defended themselves using iron rods to repel the pirates.
-Yu Dayou and Qi Jiguang taught martial arts to the local armies and civilians to fight against the pirates, with General Qi teaching the use of javelins, knives and other weaponry.From Jixiao Xinshu.
+Yu Dayou and Qi Jiguang taught martial arts to the local armies and civilians to fight against the pirates, with General Qi teaching the use of javelins, knives and other weaponry.
 The fourteenth chapter of General Qi's Jixiao Xinshu includes a modified version of the 32nd posture of the Taizu Changquan.
-After Qi Jiguang left, the development of unarmed fighting methods was left for the soldiers.
+After Qi Jiguang left, the development of unarmed fighting methods was left to the soldiers.

 Southern Shaolin Monastery

 The Southern Shaolin Monastery is considered a significant development in the history of Shaolin Wushu in Southern China.
-The Tang Dynasty branched from the Shaolin Temple of Mount Song to Fujian.
-General Qi Jiguang of the Ming Dynasty would later import Taizu Changquan and other martial arts to the region.
+The Tang dynasty branched from the Shaolin Temple of Mount Song to Fujian.
+General Qi Jiguang of the Ming dynasty would later import Taizu Changquan and other martial arts to the region.

 The Concept of Burning (South) Shaolin Temple

-The legend about the burning of the southern Shaolin Temple was recorded in a conference catalogue of the Guangzhou Hongmen Society meeting that took place in the late Qing Dynasty.
-It is believed that it was written based on the history of the time and the information acquired by the Hongmen at the end of the Ming Dynasty.
+The legend about the burning of the southern Shaolin Temple was recorded in a conference catalogue of the Guangzhou Hongmen Society meeting that took place in the late Qing dynasty.
+It is believed that it was written based on the history of the time and the information acquired by the Hongmen at the end of the Ming dynasty.